Ananas120/phd_text_detection/OrthancPlugin/README.md

 # Purpose

-This is a sample setup to demonstrate how to use the python plugin.
+MedTextCleaner is a python plugin designed to help users remove texts burned in medical images.

 # Description

 This demo contains:

 - an Orthanc container with the Python plugin enabled
-- a test.py script that extends the Orthanc Rest API with a route calling pydicom and also adds 2 buttons in the Orthanc Explorer.
+- a Server.py script that extends the Orthanc Rest API with 2 routes (predict, redact) and also adds 1 button in the Orthanc Explorer to access MTC.

 # Starting the setup